elhiloyasin/Employee-Management-System/README.md

 ## Description

->This is an Employee management system essecially this application uses the Inquirer package to ask the user about his or her work enviroment, perfoming quieres such as CRUD.
+>This is an Employee management system essentially this application uses the __Inquirer__ package to ask the user about his or her work enviroment, perfoming quieres such as __CRUD__.
 The application will allow you to view and manage the roles, employees & departments of your company.
 This application is an efficiant way to view and manage the different positions in your company and keep track of them as well.